Unpacking exceptional healthcare logos

 Lark Health logo

-Symbolizing a new dawn in literature like Shakespeare, Lark thoughtfully incorporates this bird into their wordmark to inspire optimism with their on-demand weight loss coaching.
+Like Shakespeare, who uses larks to depict a new dawn in literature, Lark Health thoughtfully incorporates this bird into their wordmark to inspire optimism through their on-demand weight loss coaching.

 26. Function Health